• Wed. Nov 12th, 2025

 Czech Republic

-The Czech capital Prague charges the highest rates, with tourists expected to pay the equivalent of about €2 for up to 10 nights in the city.
+The Czech capital Prague charges the highest rates.
+All tourists are expected to pay the equivalent of about €2 for up to 10 nights in the city.
 Other popular cities, such as Brno, charge a little less.

 A List Of Tourist Taxes Across Europe